pryv/dev-site/source/guides/data-modelling.md

 <img src="https://media.giphy.com/media/3o7TKVSpblpNLFLDLa/giphy.gif" width="400" />
 </p>

-In this regard, multiplying the number of streams is a preferable solution when you need to enter data measurements for different types of components (e.g medications, diseases, multiple devices, etc) recording a similar type of measure.
+In this regard, multiplying the number of streams is a preferable solution when you need to enter data measurements for different types of components (e.g medications, diseases, medical devices, etc).

-### Define a custom event type
+## Define a custom event type

 Time to get our hands dirty.
 If your event type is not referenced in the [default Event Types list](https://api.pryv.com/event-types/), you can create your own.

 Does it mean you can create absolutely any event type you want?
 Well, not exactly.
-It will need to follow the specification `{class}/{format}` (e.g `note/txt`).
-You can find more information on this in the [corresponding section](https://api.pryv.com/event-types/#basics).
-Events with undeclared types are allowed but their content is not validated.
+It will need to follow the specification `{class}/{format}` (e.g `note/txt`). **Events with undeclared types are allowed but their content is not validated.** You can find more information on this in the [corresponding section](https://api.pryv.com/event-types/#basics).

 For example, let's say that you need to create a custom event type for your 12-lead ECG recording `ecg/12-lead-recording`.
 If you want to perform content validation and ensure that every time you retrieve a new event it has the right structure, the procedure is the following:
+1. Fork the [Data Type repository](https://github.com/pryv/data-types) and add your `ecg.json` file
-1. Define your event type in a JSON file, in this case `ecg.json`:
+2. Define your event type in a JSON file, in this case `ecg.json`:
 ```json
 {
   "ecg": {